 We added two clever zippered pockets to the front.
 Use these no-spill storage spaces for phones, snacks, keys, and more.
 You’ll be pleasantly surprised at how easy it is to install our rather fancy-looking zips.
 We love showing you fast, fun ways to add professional accents to your projects.

 There’s a downloadable pattern for the set-in tabs at the base of the pack, which feature metal grommets to hold the cording strings that form the shoulder straps.
-By placing the grommets outside the body of the bag, the inside is roomier and the pack lays flat against your back.
+By placing the grommets outside of the body of the bag, the inside is roomier and the pack lays flat against your back.